Tencent/puerts/doc/unity/en/tutorial/cs2js.md

-# Invoking JavaScript in C#
+# Invoking JavaScript from C#

+> 💡 PuerTS 3.0 also supports invoking [Lua](./cs2lua.md) and [Python](./cs2python.md) from C#, each with different syntax.
+Click the links to view the corresponding tutorials.

 ### Invoking via Delegate
-Puerts provides a crucial ability to convert JavaScript functions into C# delegates.
+PuerTS provides a crucial ability to convert JavaScript functions into C# delegates.
 With this ability, you can invoke JavaScript from the C# side.

 ```csharp
 public class TestClass